jinghuazhao/COVID-19/HGDP/README.md

 ## 1000Genomes phase 3

+The list of vairnats was based on the following criteria:

+1. well-imputed across cohorts
+2. MAF > 0.1% in the reference
+3. LD-pruned

+and led to

 * `keep.dat` contains a list of RSid's derived from HGI variants (# of variants=117,220).
 * `keep.bed/bim/fam` contains genotypes for N=2,504 samples (too big to upload here).
 The reference data were downloaded from files distributed with VEGAS2,